 - Chartered Institute of Public Finance & Accountancy (CIPFA)

 - Association of International Accountants (AIA)

 - Chartered Institute of Management Accountants (CIMA)

 You will study Accountancy 1A, an Introduction to Financial Accounting, and Accountancy 1B, an Introduction to Management Accounting.

-You will also study Introduction to Financial Markets and Economic Principles as well as Global Challenges for Business and The Business of Edinburgh, which introduce key concepts of management and business including strategy, finance, marketing and the management of people.
+You will also study Introduction to Financial Markets, Economic Principles and Economic Applications as well as Global Challenges for Business which introduces key concepts of management and business including strategy, finance, marketing and the management of people.

 You will study Accountancy 2A, which deals with some of the more complex aspects of financial accounting, such as the preparation of financial statements and Accountancy 2B, which examines the more complex areas of management accounting.